imrickysu/ZYNQ-Cookbook/recipe/HowToUseRsa.md

 - UG821 Appx.A
 - UG585 Ch32 and Ch6

+Note: The current version of UG1025 and Xapp1175 are written for Vivado 2013.2.
+Some commands can not be used in latest version of Vivado.

 ## Introduction ##
 Assuming the project file has been generated, the workflow of using RSA key can be divided into these steps:
 - Generate BOOT.BIN, which includes the authentication information of each partition needs to be authenticated